Ethics for Bookkeepers 2022

 - Bookkeepers are now managers of data rather than data capturers.
 The focus has shifted to data integrity and security.

 The arrival of these new tasks brings heightened focus on the subject of ethics and compliance.
-There is now more pressure from society and professional bodies to make bookkeepers comply and demonstrate compliance with ethics.
+There now is definite need for bookkeepers to comply with ethics.

 The following pricing apply: